 „The power of sport is to connect people all over the world.“

-Considering a sustainable and economically-ecologically sensible cost-benefit ratio, our concept for the privately financed Rhein Ruhr City 2032 initiative focuses on almost 90% of existing sports facilities in the metropolis Rhein/Ruhr which are needed for the Olympic Games.
+Taking into account a sustainable and economically and ecologically sensible cost-benefit ratio, the concept of the purely privately financed Rhine-Ruhr City Initiative relies on almost 90% of already existing sports facilities on the Rhine and Ruhr that are needed for the Olympic and Paralympic Games.

-People want to know what they get out of such a big event before they apply.
-"What do I get out of it?" is the central question in our concept.
-In cooperation with the RWTH Aachen University and Professor Dr. Günther Schuh, we are developing visions and concepts of how Olympia 2032 can serve as a motor and driver for the entire Rhein-Ruhr region and support the people who live here.
-This includes the topics of networked mobility and digitalisation.
+People want to know what they will get out of such a major event before potentially applying.
+"What is my benefit?" is the central question in our concept.
+In collaboration with RWTH Aachen University and Professor Dr. Günther Schuh, we are developing visions and concepts for how the Olympics can serve as a motor and driver for the entire Rhine-Ruhr region and thus for the people who live here.

-A total of 14 municipalities are part of the Rhine-Ruhr City 2032 sports facility concept: Aachen, Bochum, Bonn, Dortmund, Duisburg, Düsseldorf, Essen, Gelsenkirchen, Cologne, Krefeld, Leverkusen, Mönchengladbach, Oberhausen and Recklinghausen.
-14 municipalities that are enthusiastic about the idea of bundling forces and synergies for an overarching goal and thinking as one metropolitan region.
+A total of 16 municipalities are part of the Rhein Ruhr City Initiative sports facility concept: Aachen, Bochum, Bonn, Dortmund, Duisburg, Düsseldorf, Essen, Gelsenkirchen, Cologne, Krefeld, Leverkusen, Mönchengladbach, Oberhausen and Recklinghausen.
+14 municipalities that are enthusiastic about the idea of combining forces and synergies for an overriding goal and thinking as one metropolitan region.

-The Rhein Ruhr City 2032 Initiative sees itself as an offer to politics and sports policy, initiated from within society as a grassroot movement.
-The sovereign decision whether, with whom and when to apply for Olympic and Paralympic Games with Germany lies with the German Olympic Sports Confederation, the DOSB.
+The Rhein Ruhr City Initiative sees itself as an offer to politics and sports policy, initiated from the middle of society.
+The decision whether, with whom and for when to apply for Olympic and Paralympic Games with Germany is the responsibility of the German Olympic Sports Confederation, the DOSB.